Veinard29/7_mistery_fix/README.md

-# Решатель квадратных уравнений
+# Solver of quadratic equations

 This project is designed to solve quadratic equations

-# Как использовать
+# How to use

 #####def get_roots(a, b, c)